Energy Tips to Save Money at Home

-Now, we don’t recommend doing this tomorrow, but once the weather heats up, hanging your clothes out to dry instead of using your dryer will have a positive effect on your wallet.
-If invest in a drying rack for your home, you can do this activity year round.
-The amount of money you save will depend on whether you own an electric or gas dryer, how big of load, your energy rates, how long it takes to dry your clothes, etc.
+Yeah, we live in Sioux City, Iowa, too.
+We get that you can’t do this for at least 3 months of the year, but the milder Fall weather is fantastic for hanging your clothes out to dry in the fresh air.
+Opting for fresh air over using your dryer will have a positive effect on your wallet, too.
+If you have the space for it, and invest in a drying rack for your home, you can air dry your laundry year round.
+The amount of money you save will depend on whether you own an electric or gas dryer, how big your average load of laundry, your energy rates, how long it takes to dry your clothes, etc.

 - If your dryer tends to give off some heat, chances are that your air conditioner is having to work harder to cool your home.
-Hanging your clothes to dry thus gives your air conditioner much needed respite.
+Hanging your clothes to dry gives your air conditioner a break during the warmest months.

 #2 Change Your Furnace Filter

-According to the Department of Energy, replacing a dirty filter can reduce energy consumption by as much as 15%.
-Since your HVAC is responsible for about half of your energy bill, you’re looking at 7.5% savings every month.
+According to the Department of Energy, replacing a dirty filter can reduce energy consumption by as much as 15%!
+Since your HVAC system is responsible for about half of your energy bill, you’re looking at 7.5% savings every month.

 #3 Turn off Your Lights

 If you’re not in a room, the lights don’t need to be on.
 No brainer, right?
 Well, try telling that to the tiny humans that may inhabit your home.
 In all seriousness, turning off the lights when you leave the room or your home can result in a 20% savings on your electricity bill.